carlshan/intro_to_mobile_app_development/spring_2018/tutorials/Components/FlatList.md

 ```

+Yay!

+Now you should understand the idea of `destructuring` better.

 > You can read this [helpful introductory tutorial on destructuring](http://wesbos.com/destructuring-objects/) if you want to learn more.

 So, using our newfound knowledge of `destructuring` let's analyze this function again: